kailash19961996/London-Issues-Tracker-APP/README.md

 9. **Collaboration Features**: Add AI-powered recommendation systems to connect users working on similar urban issues.

 10. **Data Anonymization**: Implement AI techniques to ensure user privacy while maintaining data utility for analysis and reporting.

+## Summary
+This app gives users the ability to report issues or suggestions and see what kinds of issues or suggestions people around them are making and how things are changing over time.
+This transparency is key to engaging the community.

+On the other side, it gives policymakers a unique opportunity to see the bigger picture, helping them decide which problems are critical and allocate resources accordingly.